Congratulations Are In Order For Zooey Deschanel

 Deschanel, 37, announced in January that she and her husband were expecting baby number tw0.
 The couple already have a daughter, Elsie Otter, who will turn 2 this year.

-Since Deschanel announced her impending tot, fans have speculated that this would mean the end of New Girl on Fox.
+Since Deschanel announced her impending tot, fans have speculated that this would mean the end of New Girl.
 As of yet, the series has not been renewed for a seventh season.
 During Deschanel's pregnancy in 2015, actress Megan Fox took on the main character mantle.
 (Jess, Deschanel's character on the show, was away on "jury duty.")

 Advertisement